Other Permanent Life Insurance

 Guarantees apply to certain insurance and annuity products (not securities, variable or investment advisory products) and are subject to the insurer's claims-paying ability and financial strength.

-Like most insurance policies, MetLife's policies contain exclusions, limitations, reductions of benefits and terms for keeping them in force.
-For complete costs and details, see your MetLife Representative.
+Like most insurance policies, MetLife's policies contain charges, limitations, exclusions, termination provisions and terms for keeping them in force.
+Contact your financial representative for costs and complete details.

 Increases in amounts of coverage require you to submit satisfactory health information to MetLife.
-If funding option performance is poor and you have not maintained target premium payments, your death benefit could decrease depending on the death benefit option chosen, which could leave your beneficiaries inadequately protected or require you to pay additional premium to keep the policy in force.
+If policy performance is less favorable than anticipated and you have not paid sufficient premiums, your death benefit could decrease or your policy could lapse, which could leave your beneficiaries inadequately protected or require you to pay additional premium to keep the policy in force.